 4. Triceps Dips

-Triceps dips are the type of bodyweight exercise you can use not only to build shoulder and arm strength, but also to build chest strength.
+Triceps dips are a bodyweight exercise you can use to not only build shoulder and arm strength, but also to build chest strength.
 You can think of it as the sort of exercise to use to improve overall upper body strength.